 An enthusiastic presenter, Dr. Semendinger brings his passion for children to his positive, happy, and engaging presentations.
 As an accomplished public speaker, Dr. Semendinger has successfully presented workshops at many conferences including those run by the New England League of Middle Schools, STEMCON, the New Jersey Middle School Association, the Madison Institute, local ASCD Chapters, and many others.
 An updated list of his recent and past speaking engagements is listed on his blog.

 In addition to his published works, Dr. Semendinger’s original and unique history of the New York Yankees “The Least Among Them,” is also currently in editorial review.
-In additional to his published writing, Dr. Semendinger is a featured writer on the highly successful Yankees blog, “It’s About the Money” which is a member of the ESPN SweetSpot Network.
-He also frequently publishes on eduTopia and on his highly successful blog.
+In additional to his published writing, Dr. Semendinger is the Editor-in-Chief of the popular Yankees blog, “Start Spreading the News.”
+This blog receives over 100,000 visits per year.
+Dr. Semendinger also frequently publishes on eduTopia and on this highly successful blog.

 Dr. Semendinger leads an active life.
 He enjoys running and, to date, has completed twenty marathons including the New York City Marathon six times.
 Dr. Semendinger also plays competitive men’s softball and enjoys backpacking and hiking.
 He also plays the saxophone and piano (but wishes his skills in those areas were much (much) better.)
 (He’s working on it.)
 In his free time, Dr. Semendinger enjoys reading, travel, and passionately rooting for the New York Yankees.